 - Heat olive oil in a skillet over medium heat.
 (You can use the same skillet you cooked your tempeh in, just clear out any water first.)

 - Crumble tempeh into pan.
-Cook 5 minutes, further breaking the tempeh into smaller crumbles with a wooden spoon and stirring often.
+Cook for 5 minutes, further breaking the tempeh into smaller crumbles with a wooden spoon and stirring often.
 Allow to cool.

 - Add in cooked tempeh, chives and celery.
 Pulse until combined.
 Don't overmix.